JonEG/typo3-certifications/notes/05-typo3-apis/building-custom-dashboard-widgets.md

 - [ ] I know which classes and interfaces the core provides to build my own custom widgets.
 - [ ] I know how to register new widgets and how to assign them to one or more widget groups.
 - [ ] I can also create new widget groups.
-- [ ] I know how to use a custom data provider in order to create a new widget based on existing
+- [ ] I know how to use a custom data provider in order to create a new widget based on existing widget implementations

 ---